Strategy, Sustainability and Risk

 Manila Water perseveres in the face of the COVID-19 pandemic for the welfare of its employees, customers, and stakeholders.

 Sustaining water and wastewater service levels under the pandemic has been challenging, given the limited mobility and the need to comply with stringent health and safety standards.
 As the world slowly transitions to a new normal, Manila Water maintains its resolve to adapt to these new challenges.

 OUTLOOK AND OPPORTUNITIES

-Manila Water remains focused on its mission to provide sustainable solutions to its customers.
-The company continues to strengthen its key operating principles, even in the midst of adversity brought about by social, environmental and institutional challenges.
+Manila Water remains focused on its service mission to provide exceptional service to its customers.
+The Company faces the COVID-19 pandemic head-on and is committed to perform even better, even as it strives to address the new realities brought about by social, environmental, and institutional challenges.

 In response to the COVID-19 pandemic, Manila Water prioritized the safety of its employees as they continued the provision of genuine service to the Company’s customers.
 The safety and well-being of employees were upheld by Management by providing assistance such as transportation, access to healthcare and the adoption of alternative work arrangements.
 Equally important, the Company focused on business sustainability, prudently managing its financial resources to maintain service continuity, operational resiliency, and timely project implementation.